mysociety/popit/docs/api.md

 There is a version string in the API url, currently `v0.1`.
 This will be updated if the API undergoes significant changes that breaks backwards compatibility.

+## Data schema

+All textual entries stored in PopIt follow the [Popolo](http://popoloproject.com/) schema.
+You can also add additional fields on top of this using the admin interface or the API.

+In addition to the [Popolo schemas](http://popoloproject.com/specs/) we have added an area object on Memberships and Posts.

 ## API collections

 The API allows you to query four types of collection, **persons**, **organizations**, **memberships** and **posts**.
 Anywhere in the documentation you see `:collection` you can replace it with one of those four types.